Skip to main content

 Passive observerOn-path network middleboxQUIC metadata (IPs, SNI unless ECH is deployed), timing, volume

-Active participantMalicious node or clientProbes, gossip, NodeAnnounce frequency, payment channel open/close
+Active participantMalicious node or clientProbes, gossip activity, payment channel open/close

 Infrastructure operatorL2 RPC provider, relay hostOn-chain events at read time; relay endpoints see encrypted QUIC flows

-Compromised endpointMalicious app server or backendPlaintext bytes, client subscription identity
+Compromised endpointMalicious origin or content-provider infrastructurePlaintext bytes, client subscription identity

-The full ADR inventories 23 distinct surfaces with explicit dispositions (accept or mitigate).
+The protocol inventories its distinct privacy surfaces with explicit dispositions (accept or mitigate).
 Highlights:

-• P-22 — on-chain settlement volume leakage.
+• On-chain settlement volume leakage.
 Anyone can read channel open/close amounts on-chain.
 Accepted: disputes require public channel state.

-• P-23 — slash_sig as non-repudiable content inventory proof.
-A node that signed slash_sig on a ProbeResponse has provably committed to serving that hash.
+• Signed protocol messages as non-repudiable content commitments.
+A node that signs an availability response has provably committed to serving that hash.
 Accepted: the same signature is what enables on-chain accountability.

 • Probe traffic.
 Who probes what is visible to the probed node.
 Accepted: selection depends on probing; fully private probing would require PIR at O(log N) blow-up.